 Here is the uncomfortable thing about learning to teach: for the first few years of your career, your primary research subjects are children.
 Every class you misread, every transition you fumble, every moment you lose the room — those are learning experiences, and the students in the room pay part of the cost.

 This is not a new problem, and nobody is pretending it has a clean solution.
-But it raises a question that teacher education programmes have been grappling with for a long time: how much of the relevant learning can happen before the student teacher is standing alone in front of thirty eleven-year-olds?
+But it raises a question that teacher education programmes have been grappling with for a long time: what parts of the relevant learning can happen before the student teacher is standing alone in front of thirty eleven-year-olds?

 One answer — not the only one, but a defensible one — is: more of it, if you give people good video.